• Home

 How do you make Greek Black Bean Sliders?

-Add the oats to the food processor and pulse until they are finely ground; then add these to the bean mixture.
 Mix all ingredients together until well blended; then divide into eight portions.
-Roll each portion into a ball (about 2-3 inches), then flatten.
+I found using two portions of a 2-tablespoon scoop yielded the correct size.
+Roll each portion into a ball (about 2-3 inches), then flatten a bit.

 Heat a non-stick frying pan and drizzle some oil on the pan.
 Add the bean burgers and brown about 2 minutes per side.
 Remove from pan and let drain on paper towels to remove any excess oil.

-A close up of greek black bean sliders
+greek style black bean sliders

 Greek Black Bean Sliders